topisani/kak-tree-sitter/docs/design/request.md

 buffer, as the request should be idempotent.
 However, if the language has changed, the buffer will be reset and setup again.

-KTS will send responses to `buffer_metadata` that will:

-- Set the FIFO path to stream the buffer content to.
+KTS will send responses to `buffer_metadata` that will set the FIFO path to stream the buffer content to.
-- Set the _buffer sentinel_ for this buffer (see the buffer update section).

 ## Buffer update